Sensory Processing Disorder Help in Portland

 Often, their nervous systems are working hard to make sense of the world around them.

-The Brain Can Learn and Change
+The Brain Can

 The hopeful news is this: